-In 1964, John Bell showed that measurements on entangled quantum systems may show correlations stronger than those predicted by any local realistic theory.
-In a loophole-free Bell test, entangled particles are sent to distant stations, referred to as ``Alice'' and ``Bob,'' where independent measurements are performed.
-A violation of a Bell inequality occurs if Alice's and Bob's measurement outcomes produce a result incompatible with the predictions of any local realistic theory.
-Furthermore, the measurement outcomes must have some randomness even when conditioned on additional or side information available outside the laboratory.
-Consequently, in addition to testing whether local realistic theories are consistent with nature, a violating loophole-free Bell test can be used to generate uniformly random bits with respect to any adversary isolated from the laboratory after the protocol starts~\cite{colbeck:qc2006a, colbeck:qc2011c}.
-The generated random bits can be certified with a small error.
+In 1964, John Bell showed that measurements on entangled quantum systems may show correlations stronger than those predicted by any local realistic theory~\cite{bell:qc1964a}.
+In a loophole-free Bell test, entangled particles are sent to distant stations, referred to as ``Alice'' and ``Bob'', where independent measurements are performed.
+A violation of local realism occurs if Alice's and Bob's measurements produce outcomes incompatible with the predictions of any local realistic theory.
+In this case, the measurement outcomes must have some randomness even when conditioned on additional or side information available outside the laboratory.
+Consequently, in addition to testing whether local realistic theories are consistent with nature, a loophole-free Bell test can be used to generate uniformly random bits with respect to any adversary isolated from the laboratory after the protocol starts~\cite{colbeck:qc2006a, colbeck:qc2011c}.
+Most importantly, the generated random bits can be certified in a device-independent way with a small error.